nickbuker/datasurveyor/README.md

 Surveyor expects binary features to have two possible values and to be stored as bools or integers (with values of 0 or 1).
 In the example data, `app_inst` and `lylty` are binary features.

 #### Importing BinaryFeatures
-The binary feature tools from surveyor can be imported with the command below.
+The binary feature tools can be imported with the command below.

 ```python
 from surveyor import BinaryFeatures as BF
 ```

 #### Checking of all values the same
+The `check_all_same` method can be used to check if binary features contain exclusively the same value.
+This method can be applied to a single binary feature or a collection of binary features.

 ```python
 BF.check_all_same(df['app_inst'])